carolinturner/tst_tcr/TCRseq/README.md

 * `TCRseq_script_10.R`: Identify most abundant and most public metaclones in day 7 TST
 * `TCRseq_script_11.R`: Calculate abundance of metaclones and gliph2 patterns in validation datasets **(TO DO)**
 * `TCRseq_script_12.R`: Compare abundance of metaclones and published Mtb-reactive TCRs **(TO DO)**
-* `TCRseq_script_13.R`: Compare abundance of metaclones and private Mtb-reactive TCRs **(TO DO)**
+* `TCRseq_script_13.R`: Compare abundance of metaclones and private Mtb-reactive TCRs
 * `TCRseq_script_14.R`: Assess publicity of Mtb-reactive TCRs in day 7 TST **(TO DO)**

 **Notes:**
 * `TCRseq_script_4` and `TCRseq_script_5` were adapted from code by Dr Andreas Tiffeau-Mayer.
 Change `chain` and `mhc_class` in repeated runs of the `HLA dependence` chunk of these scripts to test separately MHC II and MHC I association of cross-donor convergence.
 * `TCRseq_script_8` was adapted from code by Prof Benny Chain.
-This script also produces Figure S6A.
+This script also produces **Figure S6A**.
 * `TCRseq_script_10` identifies the index of selected metaclones.
 Their cluster number can be looked up in Table S4.
 The associated adjacency graphs and sequence logos, identifiable by metaclone cluster number, can then be found in the output produced by `Script_5` from the metaclone directory of this repository, and are displayed in **Figure 4F-G** and **Figure S7D-E**.
 *
 **To make main figures:**
 * **Figure 2A**: TCRseq_script_1 &rarr; TCRseq_script_2 &rarr; Plotting_script_Figure2A